-- within the European Union pursuant to the European passporting regulation - in other countries where operating in insurance or reinsurance is not subject to license.
+- within the European Union pursuant to the European passporting regulation - In other countries where operating in insurance or reinsurance is not subject to license.

-SCOR Europe's UK Branch is operating under the European passporting regulation (this is subject to change and will be dependent upon the nature of the Brexit agreement reached with the EU).
+SCOR Europe's UK Branch is operating under the European passporting regulation (this is subject to change after the end of the Brexit transition period on 31 December 2020 after which SCOR Europe's UK Branch will be operating under the UK's Temporary Permission Regime until it has obtained authorization as required by applicable UK regulation).